Discover Latin American Studies

 • Explore identities and cultures of millions of Latino/a/x individuals living in the U.S.

-• Expand their knowledge of Spanish, Creole, Portuguese, and Indigenous languages.
+• Expand knowledge and practice of Spanish, Creole, Portuguese, and Indigenous languages.

-• Study abroad or engage in international service learning opportunities.
+• Study abroad or participate in international learning opportunities.

 A Deeper Understanding of Latin America is Essential Because of: